Asian American Resources

 Minidoka Education

-Minidoka National Historic Site in Jerome, ID shares the stories of the 13,000 Japanese Americans incarcerated here during World War II.
-The site also holds lessons on civil and constitutional rights, racism, and the fragility of democracy in times of crisis.
-We are endeavoring to help teachers educate their students about this complex and difficult story.
+Minidoka National Historic Site in Jerome, ID shares the stories of the 13,000 Japanese Americans incarcerated in the region during World War II.
+The site also holds lessons on civil and constitutional rights, racism and the fragility of democracy in times of crisis.

 National Japanese American Historical Society